 Fishing, either for subsistence or recreation continues to be an important activity throughout the Western Pacific Region in the four major populated island areas of the Western Pacific Region, Hawai'i, American Samoa, Guam and CNMI.
-Fish consumption in Micronesia and Polynesia typically averages about 130 lb/per capita/yr (Dalzell et al 1996).
-Per capita seafood consumption in Hawaii is estimated to be 37 lb/per capita, significantly more than the 16/lb per year for all US consumption (Loke et al, 2012).
+Fish consumption in Micronesia and Polynesia typically averages about 130 lb./per capita/year (Dalzell et al., 1996).
+Per capita seafood consumption in Hawaii is estimated to be 37 lb./per capita, significantly more than the 16/lb. per year for all U.S. consumption (Loke et al., 2012).